 So there are my 10 tips for successful life coaching websites!

 If you are just starting out creating your life coaching website, I really recommend you check out Solo Build It! .
+It's a complete website and online business building package.
 And if you have a Wordpress site, Solo Build It for Wordpress and Yoast will be a great help in building your coaching business through your website.